Stow, Massachusetts: Golf

 Stow is known for its four golf courses (81 total holes).
 The best known of these is Stow Acres Country Club (36 holes), the site of the 1995 US Amateur Public Links Championship.

 The south course, formerly known as Mapledale Country Club, hosted a nine-hole course that was the first course designed, operated, and managed by a Black man, Robert H. Hawkins.
-Hawkins bought the property in 1926, and it was home to the first three United States Colored Golf Association (USCGA) Opens from 1926-1928.
+Hawkins bought the property in 1926, and it was home to the first three United States Colored Golf Association (USCGA) Opens from 1926 to 1928.

 Apple orchards

 Stow is also well known for its apple orchards (Carver Hill, Small Farm, Derby Ridge Farms, Honey Pot Hill, One Stack Farm and Shelburne Farms), which provide tourism for the town in the fall.

 Town center

 The town center contains a memorial for the Stow soldiers lost in the French and Indian War, Revolutionary War, both World Wars, the Korean War, the Vietnam War, and the various U.S. involvements in the Middle East.
 Townspeople gather at the site on Memorial Day.

 Near the Randall Library (named after John Witt Randall) is a trolley station from when the town was connected by trolley line to Boston and Waltham.